natefinch/lumberjack/README.md

 	    MaxAge: lumberjack.Week * 4,
 	))

-Note that lumberjack assumes whatever is writing to it will use locks to prevent concurrent writes (the standard library log package already does this).
-Lumberjack does not implement its own lock.

-Lumberjack also assumes that only one process is writing to the output files.
+Lumberjack assumes that only one process is writing to the output files.
 Using the same lumberjack configuration from multiple processes on the same machine will result in improper behavior.